 One great way to bring your harvest forward a few weeks is to shelter plants from wind and frost with a simple, inexpensive cloche.
-Build your cloche in January, and it'll be ready to use when you move your seeds outdoors in February or March.
+A cloche is simply a covering for protecting plants from cold temperatures.
+You can build your cloche anytime, as long as it will be ready to use when you move your seeds outdoors in February or March.
 The beauty of a cloche is that you can make one out of just about anything.
 It can be large or small, short or tall, fixed or mobile.
 Here are a few ways to build a cloche:

 - Recycle a cracked, transparent, 5-gallon water container into a cloche by cutting out the bottom and placing it, like a large bell, over tender young seedlings.

 - Fill a large bucket or small barrel with soil and place a stake in the center.
 Insert plant pots and cover the works with plastic sheeting.
 Finally, secure the plastic by weighing down the edges with bricks or by installing a locking ring around the top of the bucket.

 - Bend lengths of half-inch PVC pipe into hoops (similar to a croquet wicket).
 Cut the ends at an angle (forming a sharp point) and drive them into the ground.
 Create as many hoops as you need, and then cover them with painter's plastic to form an open-ended tunnel over your garden bed.
 Weigh down the plastic with gallon jugs or anchor it with garden stakes.